NeaveEng/wifi-ap-config/README.md

-# WiFi Access Point Scripts for Jetson Orin Nano
+# WiFi Access Point Scripts for Linux Devices

-A collection of scripts to easily set up, manage, and reset WiFi access points on NVIDIA Jetson Orin Nano devices.
+A collection of scripts to easily set up, manage, and reset WiFi access points on Linux devices.
+Only tested on Jetson Orin Nano but should work on any machine running Network Manager.

 ## 📋 Overview